Index

 - Balladeer = minstrel, musician

-- Commission = Task, job, assignment, mission,
+- Commission = Task, job, assignment, mission, (from trade/business) share,

 percentage, cut